oVirt/ovirt-site/source/uncategorized/engine.html.md

 ## What is Engine?

-oVirt Engine is the brain behind it all ;)

 It's responsible for orchestrating multiple Hosts/VMs in clusters & managing entire Data Centers.
+Wiki Content:

+*   -   How do we work: [DevProcess](DevProcess)
+    -   How to build oVirt engine: [Building oVirt engine](Building oVirt engine)
+    -   How to work with gerrit: [Working with oVirt Gerrit](Working with oVirt Gerrit)
+    -   How to set up the frontend (WebAdmin and UserPortal) for development: [DebugFrontend](DebugFrontend)

 ## Engine Overview